These Prime Day Apple deals live now: iPad, iPad Pro, Apple Watch and AirPods

-Amazon's Prime Day has officially kicked off and we're excited to see the retail giant already has a number of Apple deals available on iPads and accessories.
+Amazon's Prime Day is now well underway and we're excited to see the retail giant already has a number of Apple deals available on iPads and accessories.
 There was a period when Amazon didn't sell Apple products, but the two companies patched things up last September and now Amazon is an official Apple seller.
 Thinking about investing in AirPods?
 Is it time for you to get an Apple Watch?
 Today might be the perfect day.
-Amazon may not run as many Apple discounts as Best Buy, but here are the best deals so far.
+Amazon may not run as many Apple discounts as Best Buy, but here are the best deals we've seen so far.

 Note that CNET may get a share of revenue from the sale of the products featured on this page.